-Memphis police shoot suspect after he fired shots outside Jewish school
+Memphis, Tennessee, police shoot suspect after he fired shots outside Jewish school

 When asked if law enforcement believe the shooting was a hate crime, Crowe said officers were still on the scene and collecting information.

 “It’s way too early for that.
-Again, we’re very early in this investigation,” said Assistant Police Chief Don Crowe.
+Again, we’re very early in this investigation,” Crowe said.

 The Tennessee Bureau of Investigations is now handling the case.

+Oscar Gomez said two of his teenage children were outside their house when the man was shot in their neighborhood.
+They told him about the shooting when he arrived home from work, he said.

+“They heard the shooting, and they threw themselves on the floor trying to protect themselves,” said Gomez, 39.

-U.S. Rep. Seve Cohen, whose district includes Memphis, said in a statement that he was “shocked” to hear about the incident at the school and noted that acts of “violent antisemitism” are on the rise across the country.”
+U.S. Rep. Steve Cohen, whose district includes Memphis, said in a statement that he was “shocked” to hear about the incident at the school and noted that acts of “violent antisemitism” are on the rise across the country.

 Monday’s shooting comes nearly four months after a shooter opened fire at a private Christian school in Nashville and killed six people, including three nine-year-old children.
 That tragedy has sparked closer scrutiny of Tennessee’s relaxed gun laws and renewed calls to strengthen security at both public and private schools across the state.

-Kimberlee Kruesi contributed to this report from Nashville, Tennessee.
+Kimberlee Kruesi contributed to this report from Nashville, Tennessee